BXZ1/csgo-config/README.md

   <img src="https://i.imgur.com/EdJFPuL.png">
 </p>

-**-freq** < rate > This is the refresh rate of your monitor, This only makes sense if your monitors maximum refresh rate is higher than 60.

 # Where to put the files ?
 ### csgo_zak.txt ( *Based on Text Color Mod by [BananaGaming](https://bananagaming.tv/textcolormod.php) and Edited by Me* )